Praise for Raven’s Daughter

 “I feel like I just ate a star!
 Raven's Daughter speaks to the critical junction we face at this moment in our human evolution.
 It points us back home, to the necessity of human connection and the health of the whole living organism, where people and nature thrive together, where music is medicine, and laughter the currency of celebration.
 Charlie is a frustratingly human and wildly mythological heroine, who makes superpowers from both her weakness and her strength.
 Raven’s Daughter is a story to help spark our remembering and save our world.”

-— Meredith Heller, Write a Poem, Save Your Life and Writing By Heart
+— Meredith Heller, author of Write a Poem, Save Your Life and Writing By Heart

 What we see determines what we do and what we do determines what we get.
 Wendy Halley imparts this wisdom and more as she takes us on a spellbinding adventure that is beyond yet within us all.
 This book is fun, edgy, quick cadenced, and colorful – just like the author herself.
 Raven’s Daughter brings the depths of spirit to the palm of the reader’s hand.
 It’s a brilliant book – accessible to anyone willing to pause, look within, and see beyond.”

-— Kevin Hancock, Not For Sale: Finding Center in the Land of Crazy Horse
+— Kevin Hancock, author of Not For Sale: Finding Center in the Land of Crazy Horse